meatballs/meatballs.github.io/content/personal/conference_guidelines.rst

 Diversity
 ---------

-In no particular order, I'm white, I'm male, I'm able bodied and I'm heterosexual.
+In no particular order, I'm white, male, able-bodied andheterosexual.
 I was born and raised in the UK within a family of relative wealth and I'm happily married with children of my own.

 I have absolutely no interest in attending an event full of people just like me.
 I especially don't want to hear from speakers who are all just like me.